Azure/iot-operations-sdks/doc/setup.md

     ```

 > [!CAUTION]
 > The scripts linked above simplify the environment setup.
-To understand the performed steps, review the scripts in the [deployment directory](/tools/deployment/).
+To understand the steps, review the scripts in the [deployment directory](/tools/deployment/).

 ## Broker configuration